microsoft/vcpkg-docs/vcpkg/commands/update-registry.md

 warning: vcpkg-artifacts is experimental and may change at any time.
 Updating registry data from microsoft
 Updated microsoft.
 It contains 22 metadata files.
 Updating registry data from hello
 Updated hello.
 It contains 480 metadata files.
+$ .\vcpkg.exe x-update-registry --all
+warning: vcpkg-artifacts is experimental and may change at any time.
+Updating registry data from microsoft
+Updated microsoft.
+It contains 22 metadata files.
+Updating registry data from cmsis
+Updated cmsis.
+It contains 9 metadata files.
+Updating registry data from hello
+Updated hello.
+It contains 480 metadata files.
 ```